 Remember to put a liberal amount of flour on the ricotta ravioli to prevent them from sticking.

 It took me a little while to finally decide what to pair with the ricotta ravioli.
-My final decision of a sausage, mushroom and spinach sauce was the perfect choice.
-The creamy ricotta ravioli paired well with the salty sausage, bitter greens and hearty mushrooms.
+My final decision of a sausage, mushroom and spinach sauce was a perfect choice.
+The creamy ricotta ravioli paired well with the salty sausage, bitter greens, and hearty mushrooms.
 This is the best pasta dish that I have created with my machine thus far.
 Homemade ricotta ravioli for the win!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.